 How Athyna Makes Remote, Work

-My startup, Athyna, has been remote since day one ~5 years ago and if anything, you could say we do it well.
-The gauge I would use in order to signify a company ‘doing work well’ is engagement scores.
+My startup, Athyna, has been remote since day one, ~7 years ago, and if anything, you could say we do it well.
+The gauge I would use in order to signify a company's doing work well is engagement scores.
 For those who don’t know the term, your engagement score is effectively your culture score.

 Vibes.

 Engagement scores of 80/100 are considered excellent.
-Ours at Athyna, are for the last three or so years, an average of 91.
+Ours at Athyna has been, for the last four or so years, an average of 91.
 If 80 is excellent and 100 is perfection, we sit somewhere past the midway point between excellence and perfection.

 Let’s take a look behind the curtain at how we make remote work work at Athyna.